 This method works well for most applications, but if that stubborn smoke odor is still present after trying this home remedy, our final recommendation below should be a big help.

 Steam Clean Carpets and Furniture

 Our final tip for how to get rid of smoke smell in house should only be used as a last resort.
-If trying charcoal with with or without an air purifier, newspaper, Borax or baking soda doesn’t do the trick, this should surely help.
+If trying charcoal with or without an air purifier, newspaper, Borax or baking soda doesn’t do the trick, this should surely help.
 However, it does require the most work on your part.

 You can rent a steam cleaner from a local hardware store relatively inexpensively.
-Use this device to clean every fabric and carpet surface in the room, including the carpet, furniture and curtains.
+Use this device to clean every fabric and carpet surface in the room, including the carpet, furniture, and curtains.